fstark/macflim/README.md

 ## Why a .dsk file?

-Well, having the files on the host machine would make things difficult for the Think C project and the Resource file, which cannot be represented easily on a non-Mac file system.
+Well, having the files on the host machine would make things difficult for the Think C project and the resource file, which cannot be represented easily on a non-Mac file system.
 I opted for a completely vintage approach, and the content of the dsk is what you could find on a development environment of the late 80s.

 I also wanted to have something turnkey, you don't have to know anything about those things to start playing with the source code.